hamedahmadinia/arcada_dl_demo/README.md

 ## Demo

-The code in this repository are based on [CSC's Introduction to deep learning](https://github.com/csc-training/intro-to-dl/tree/master/day2) exercises.
+The code in this repository is based on [CSC's Introduction to deep learning](https://github.com/csc-training/intro-to-dl/tree/master/day2) exercises.

 ### Setup